-When times are tough, investing in education is the only way out.
-A quality education for every kid leads to higher incomes, less reliance on social services, and more entrepreneurs – which all leads to more tax revenue to re-invest in our province.
+Investing in our kids is key to solving our labour shortage.
+A quality education also leads to higher incomes, less reliance on social services, more entrepreneurship, and more tax revenue to re-invest in our province.

 Education affects our health

 Our health care system is struggling.
 Much of this is beyond our control, but investing in education is an essential part of the solution.
 When we give every child the tools to manage their own health, we give our province a healthier future.

 Our province is built on community, and that community spirit starts in the classroom.
 Our educators need time to build relationships with students.
 When we invest in education, we get more engaged and active citizens, less crime, and better social outcomes.